PraweenSoni/Chess/README.md

 # Chess Game
 > You can play chess on realtime.
-## Show some :heart: and star the repo to support the project.
+### Show some :heart: and star the repo to support the project.
-# Screenshots about app --
+## Screenshots about app --
 <p>
   <img src="https://github.com/PraweenSoni/Chess/assets/106673980/403e873e-e105-4c7e-bc38-b4d454332ca9" heigth="600" width="600" margin-left="20px">
 <!-- ![chess](https://github.com/PraweenSoni/Chess/assets/106673980/403e873e-e105-4c7e-bc38-b4d454332ca9) -->
 </p>

-# Note
+## Note
   - This repository is still under development and I will continue to add more features to it, also you can contribute in this project.

-# Bugs -
-  -  Checkmate is not happening

-# Upcoming Features
+## Features -
   -  Chat opponent team in realtime
-  -  send emojis
+  -  Both players can send emojis to each other
-  -  viewers join and see your gameplay
+  -  multiple user join same room and see players gameplay.
+## Bugs -
+  -  when first player create room then opponent name will not update to waiting.

+## Upcoming Features
+  - recents 5 game show data (with date and time)
-  -  viewes also send emojis to players if permissible.
+  - spectoter only send Emoji to players if permissible & like there profile.
+  - if any player leave the game then spectoter give chance to join current game or challenge new game.
+  - watch game (Public, private, also password protected),
+  - add challenge button then player can challenge to each other.
+  - also users have horner score (like FF), if players leave match without completing it then it will banned for few hours or days

+## Planned :-
+  - also log data of last 5 matchs (win/loss)
+  - setting > dark mode, board style selection
+  - routes :
+    Create > room/:id,
+    profile/:id // completed

  #### 1. Clone the repo
   ```sh